• Turkish

 COURSE CONTENT

 1 What is Economic Anthropology?
-What are the main topics and concepts?
-The relationship between Anthropology and Economics
+What are the basic concepts and topics?
+Relations between Anthropology and Economics

-2 Main theoretical approaches in Economic Anthropology.
-Anthropology and Economic Systems
+2 Basic Theoretical Approaches in Economic Anthropology Anthropology and Economic Systems

-3 Problems and Issues in Economic Anthropology.
-Maın topics and Issues
+3 Problems and Issues in Economic Anthropology Main topics and issues

 4 Economic Behavior in Tribes